audreyccheng/taobench/README.md

 Other benchmark-level attributes can be tweaked in this file.
 In particular, different values of READ_BATCH_SIZE and WRITE_BATCH_SIZE might improve performance for batch inserts and batch reads.

-## Running
+## Prepping the Database

-### Batch insert

 This phase populates the DB tables with an initial set of edges and objects.
-To run the batch insert phase, use the following command:
+We batch insert data into the DB and batch read them into memory to be used when running experiments.
+To run the batch insert, use the following command:

 ```
 ./benchmark -threads <num_threads> -db <db> -P path/to/database_properties.properties -C path/to/config.json -load -n <num_edges>